Psalm 78/Diagrams/2

 Predicate

-verb: הֶרְא he showed
+verb: הֶרְא he had shown

 Object